LunaQu4kez/CS307_23F_Project_Part1/Report.md

 * Each table has its primary key.
 * Every table is included in a link.
 No isolated tables included.
 * Contain no circular links.
-* Each table has its own NOTNULL column and UNIQUE column.
+* Each table has its own `NOTNULL` column and `UNIQUE` column.
 * Use appropriate types for different fields of data.

 ### 3. Scalability
 The tables we've designed exhibit strong scalability:
-* "project_following" can store all following ups' mid of users.
+* Table `project_following` can store all `mid` of following users.
 It's also very easy to add or delete new following.
-Meanwhile, It can easily retrieve the list of users following this user.
+Meanwhile, it can easily retrieve the list of users following this user by keyword `group by`.
-* "project_like", "project_coin" and "project_favorite" also have the scalability like "project_following".
+* Table `project_like`, `project_coin` and `project_favorite` also have the scalability like `project_following` for the similar reason.
-* "project_view" uses the composite primary key, which can make update the time easier.
+* Table `project_view` uses self increasing primary key, which can make update the time easier.

 ## Task 3: Data Import